pytest-dev/pytest-qt/docs/logging.rst

     from pytestqt.qt_compat import qWarning

     def do_something():
-        qWarning('this is a WARNING message')
+        qWarning("this is a WARNING message")

     def test_foo():
         do_something()